Demon-de-Linukas/HeyDr.Jo/README.md

 The whole Data set is in [box.com](https://app.box.com/v/HeyDrJoDataset) available.
 All the pictures are compressed.
 If you need the uncompressed pictures, under link of [Coding Da Vinci](http://136.243.4.67/index.php/s/rAoXIMAqN5hAweh) is it available.

+### Patch
+Please follow the instruction in `src/patch/Readme.md` and install the patch!